WeblateOrg/weblate/docs/admin/checks.rst

     The default priority is 100, the higher priority a string has, the earlier it is offered for translation.
 ``max-length:N``
-    Limit the maximal length for a string to N characters, see :ref:`check-max-length` ``xml-text``
+    Limit the maximal length for a string to N characters, see :ref:`check-max-length`.
+``xml-text``
     Treat text as XML document, affects :ref:`check-xml-invalid` and :ref:`check-xml-tags`.
 ``font-family:NAME``